DonRomaniello/Prometheus2.0/prometheus-studios/public/content/courses.md

 ## Roots and Branches

-Explore the relationship between time,space, characters, and they relationships they maintain.
+Explore the relationship between time, space, characters, and the relationships they maintain.

 Add depth to your play with lived-in characters.